lawrencemasilo/alx-higher_level_programming/README.md

-This directory contains directories with Python programs.
+This directory contains directories with Higher level programming language programs.